USC Kaufman application advice from the freshman perspective

 Four members of the USC Glorya Kaufman School of Dance’s Class of 2022 sat down to discuss their audition process from the freshman perspective.
-Here are some memories, insights and advice from Eli Alford, India Dobbie, Elise Monson and Maria Rosenberg:
+Here are some memories, insights and advice from Eli Alford, India Dobbie, and Elise Monson:

 What do you wish you had know before applying to USC Kaufman?

 India: Especially for USC Kaufman, no one is expecting you to be perfect in all styles, and I had that expectation before the audition.
 However, our class is so diverse and everyone has different areas of expertise.
 I wish had been a little more confidence in myself and my strengths.